 The FEHA currently protects employees and applicants from harassment in the employment relationship.
 SB 224 expands that reach to individuals who may not be employers, but hold themselves “out as being able to help the plaintiff establish a business, service, or professional relationship with the defendant or a 3rd party.”
 This would potentially include doctors, lawyers, investors, landlords, elected officials, lobbyists, directors, and producers.

 Three of these workplace harassment bills go into effective in 2019, and a fourth (SB 1343) requires training to be developed and implemented by 2020.
-Should you have questions about California's sexual and workplace harassment laws, don't hesitate to contact Kingsley & Kingsley to speak with one of our experienced employee rights lawyers about pursuing a legal action.
+Should you have questions about California's sexual and workplace harassment laws, don't hesitate to contact our sexual harassment lawyers in Encino for a free consultation.